wtlin1228/blog/content/blog/0007-design-pattern-singleton/index.md

 ## A Real Case in my Daily Work

-I use Singleton Pattern to create a unique redux store which will be pass into different react-redux providers.
-The primary reason for having serval react-redux provider is that I'm migrating an non-react frontend codebase to react.
+I use Singleton Pattern to create a unique redux store which will be passed into different react-redux providers.
+The primary reason for having several react-redux provider is that I'm migrating a non-react frontend codebase to react.
 Therefore, I need to render the react components into different containers during my migrating journey.

 By the way, this pattern can also be used when the react-query client needs to be passed into many react-query providers.